kdonnay/meltt/README.md

 - `color_tax`: coding scheme of the color of the car;
 - `damage_tax`: coding scheme of the type of accident.

-The variable names in each dataset have been standardized for reasons outlined below.
+The variable names across dataset have already been standardized (for reasons further outlined below).

-The goal is to match these three event datasets to locate which events are duplicates of each other and which are unique. `meltt` formalizes all input assumptions one needs to make in order to match these data.
-It does this by allowing users to specify a spatial and temporal window that any potential match could plausibly fall within.
-Put differently, how close in space and time does an event need to be to qualify as a potential match?
+The goal is to match these three event datasets to locate which reported events are the same, i.e., the corresponding data set entries are duplicates, and which are unique. `meltt` formalizes all input assumptions the user needs to make in order to match these data.

+First, the user has to specify a spatial and temporal window that any potential match could plausibly fall within.
+Put differently, how close in space and time does an event need to be to qualify as potentially reporting on the same incident?

-Finally, to articulate how different coding schemas overlap, the user needs to input an event taxonomy.
+Second, to articulate how different coding schemas overlap, the user needs to input an event taxonomy.
 A taxonomy is a formalization of how variables overlap, moving from as granular as possible to as general as possible.
+In this case, it describes how the coding of the three car-specific properties (model, color, damage) across our three data sets correspond.

 ## Generating a taxonomy
-For the car crash data, we have three variables that exist in all three in datasets, albeit in different forms.
-By way of example, let's consider the `damage_tax` variable recorded in each of the three datasets.
+Among the three variables that exist in all three in datasets we consider the `damage_tax` variable recorded in each of dataset for an in-depth example:
 ```R
 unique(crash_data1$damage_tax)
 # [1] "1" "5" "4" "6" "2" "3" "7"